josdem/blog-hugo/content/techtalk/java/stream_filters.md

 }
 ```

-Here we will filter our list for a range between 20 and 60 and then we will calculate the sum.
+Here, we will filter our list for a range between 20 and 60 and then calculate the sum.
 ```java
 import java.util.List;
 import java.util.Arrays;